Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Los Angeles Angels will meet on Friday at Progressive Field, at 7:10 PM ET, with Steven Kwan and Hunter Renfroe among those expected to step up at the plate.
+The Los Angeles Angels and Cleveland Guardians will meet on Saturday at Progressive Field, at 6:10 PM ET, with Hunter Renfroe and Steven Kwan among those expected to produce at the plate.

-Bookmakers list the Guardians as -130 moneyline favorites, while giving the underdog Angels +105 moneyline odds.
-The total is 8.5 runs for the matchup (with -105 odds to go over and -115 odds to go under).
+The Angels are listed as -115 moneyline favorites for this matchup with the Guardians (-105).
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.